USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	:param float CGS_density: the density in particles per cubic centimeter.
 Dimensional numbers must **not** be used.

-.. py:function:: steps = s

-	:param int s: the number of simulation cycles to execute before terminating

-.. py:function:: timestep = dt

-	:param float dt: the timestep, or if adaptive timestep in use, the starting timestep

 .. py:function:: dtmin = dtm

 	:param float dtm: if adaptive timestep in use, don't let it become less than this